Kanyakumari district: History

-Historically, Nanjilnadu (Agastheeswaram and Thovalai taluks) and Eda Nadu (Vilavancode and Kalkulam taluks) which comprises the present Kanyakumari district.
+Historically, Nanjilnadu (Agastheeswaram and Thovalai taluks) and Eda Nadu (Vilavancode and Kalkulam taluks) comprise the present Kanyakumari district.
 The district were ruled by various dynasties: Venad Kingdom, Travancore Kingdom, the Cheras, the Cholas, the Ays and the Nayaks.
 A few artefacts were unearthed by archaeological excavations in parts of the district.
-The district was part of the princely state of Travancore during the colonial times prior to India's independence; four of the eight tehsils of Thiruvananthapuram district were separated to form the new district of Kanyakumari in 1956 following the demands of reunion made by the Tamil speaking majority people (about 70% of the population), who feels that their feelings were suppressed by the erstwhile Travancore Kingdom which has Malayalam-majority population.
+The district was part of the princely state of Travancore during the colonial times prior to India's independence.
+Four of the eight tehsils of Thiruvananthapuram district were separated to form the new district of Kanyakumari in 1956 following the demands of reunion made by the Tamil speaking majority people (about 70% of the population), who felt their feelings were suppressed by the erstwhile Travancore Kingdom which had a Malayalam-majority population.
 The four taluks were made the part of then Madras State under recommendations from the States Reorganisation Commission in 1956.
 The Madras State was later renamed Tamil Nadu in 1969 and Kanyakumari, today, is one of the 38 districts of Tamil Nadu state.

 The district is the birthplace of Ayyavazhi, the henotheistic belief initiated by Hari Gopalan Seedar, one among the five prime disciples of Ayya Vaikundar.
 The social, religious and cultural history of the 19th century Kanyakumari district is intrinsically inter-twined with those of Ayyavazhi.
 Many historical assumptions persist in the district and state, which associate with sages namely Vyasa, Agastya, Tolkappiyar, Avvaiyar and Valluvar.